 The best sources of nutrition for insectivores are wild insects.
 These almost always have undigested plant matter in their guts.
 In captivity, some nutrients need supplementation, but we can apply this principle to create a better insect gut load.

 This is because insectivores evolved eating partially digested vegetation along with their insects.
-They likely need need at least some vegetation in their diet for optimum health, even if they don’t consume plants directly.
-Further, insect digestion improves nutrient bio-availability, and it seems likely that insectivores evolved to rely on this “second meal effect”.
+They likely need at least a little plant matter in their diet for optimum health, even if they don’t consume plants directly.
+Further, insect digestion improves nutrient bio-availability, and it seems likely that insectivores evolved to rely on this so-called “second meal effect.”

 Whatever the case, health problems are rampant among captive insectivores.
-Most experts attribute many of these problems to dietary insufficiency.
+Experts attribute many of these problems to dietary insufficiency.

 We chose ingredients for our Dubia Roach Gut Load in part on this theory.
 We also referenced nutrition data from herpetological and other scientific research.
 All ingredients survived a rigorous testing regimen involving our roaches and our animals.